executablebooks/MyST-Parser/docs/syntax/roles-and-directives.md

 most beautiful mathematical formulas.
 :::

-Euler's identity, equation {math:numref}`euler`, was elected one of the most beautiful mathematical formulas.

 #### How roles parse content

 The content of roles is parsed differently depending on the role that you've used.